Phone +64 4 819 7858

 Nathaniel's international experience includes two years in New York, practising at Cravath, Swaine and Moore LLP and completing his Master of Laws at Columbia.
 He frequently writes and speaks on legal issues, particularly on equity and trusts.

-He is recognised in Chambers and Partners (High Net Worth) 2021, where he is described as a "dynamic partner, with lots of energy and EQ in spades" and praised for his "calm, clear communication".
-Legal 500's 2022 Guide ranks him as a "Next Generation Partner" in Restructuring and Insolvency.
+He is recognised in Chambers and Partners (High Net Worth) 2022, where he is described as "very easy to work with and very responsive".
+Legal 500's 2022 Guide ranks him as a "Next Generation Partner" in Restructuring and Insolvency and is recognised by Best Lawyers® New Zealand 2024 Guide for Litigation, Insurance Law and Financial Institutions.

 His recent experience includes: